danielyxie/bitburner/doc/source/netscript/basicfunctions/purchaseServer.rst

 .. js:function:: purchaseServer(hostname, ram)

     :param string hostname: Hostname of the purchased server
     :param number ram: Amount of RAM of the purchased server.
-Must be a power of 2 (2, 4, 8, 16, etc.).
-Maximum value of getPurchasedServerMaxRam()
+Must be a power of 2.
+Maximum value of :js:func:`getPurchasedServerMaxRam`
     :RAM cost: 2.25 GB

     Purchased a server with the specified hostname and amount of RAM.